mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

     Mode described below.

 36. **Cue / Cue Loop / Flip:**

--  HOT CUE: Push a Performance PAD to set or play a HOT CUE.
+    HOT CUE: Push a Performance PAD to set or play a HOT CUE.
 Press and hold Shift to delete HOT CUE.
--  *This section needs further development.* **HELP APPRECIATED**
+    2nd / 3rd functions are not yet available

 37. **Roll / Saved Loop:**

--  ROLL Mode lets you repeat a number of beats while keep pushing the PAD button down.
+    ROLL: lets you repeat a number of beats while keep pushing the PAD button down.
 From first to 8th PAD button the loop size is set as 1/16, 1/8, 1/4, 1/2, 1, 2, 4 and 8 beats.
 The SLIP function remains active so that the track continues at the position where it had been playing forward the whole time.
--  *This section needs further development.* **HELP APPRECIATED**
+    2nd / 3rd functions are not yet available

 38. **Slicer / Slicer Loop:**

--  SLICER Mode is set as beatjump only (way different to Serato).
+    SLICER: is set as beatjump only (way different to Serato).
 The first row buttons jump forward by 1, 2, 4 and 8 beats.
 The 2nd row buttons jump backward by 1, 2, 4 and 8 beats.
--  *This section needs further development.* **HELP APPRECIATED**
+    2nd / 3rd functions are not yet available

 39. **Sampler / Velocity Samp.:**

--  SAMPLER: 8 samplers can be triggered from either Deck.
+    SAMPLER: 8 samplers can be triggered from either Deck.
 Add samplers to the sampler bank pushing a PAD button.
 If a sampler is loaded then the push will start the sampler, push again while playing will replay the track from Cue point.
 Press and hold SHIFT and push a PAD button to stop a sampler while playing or eject a sampler when stopped.
--  *This section needs further development.* **HELP APPRECIATED**
+    2nd / 3rd functions are not yet available

 40. **Auto-Loop/Reloop:** Press this button to create an auto-loop with the length set with loop length.
 You may change the length of beats by